rust-lang/book/src/ch10-03-lifetime-syntax.md

 there aren’t explicit annotations.
 The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
 If the compiler gets to the end of the three rules and there are still references for which it can’t figure out lifetimes, the compiler will stop with an error.

-These rules apply to `fn` definitions, as well as `impl` blocks.
+These rules apply to `fn` definitions as well as `impl` blocks.

 The first rule is that each parameter that is a reference gets its own lifetime parameter.
 In other words, a function with one parameter gets one lifetime